-The UHM School of Architecture provides an undergraduate foundation in design and offers advanced students the opportunity to earn an accredited degree in the field of architecture or a professional degree in landscape architecture.
+The UHM School of Architecture provides an undergraduate foundation in design and offers advanced students the opportunity to earn accredited degrees in the fields of architecture and landscape architecture.

 Located at the very center of the Pacific Ocean, the School of Architecture is actively engaged in the life and mission of the University of Hawaiʻi at Mānoa as one of the most diverse institutions of higher learning in the United States.
 The rich cultural diversity of the faculty and student body, the emphasis on bridging Asia and the West, the close ties with institutions in Korea and China, and the curricular structure of the school’s programs themselves directly address the current global context.
 As a Carnegie tier one research institution, the University provides many opportunities for pursuing funded research unique to the region, resulting in an exceptional level of support for many of the research and study areas the School has chosen to pursue.
 UH is home to the only National Resource Center for Pacific Island Studies, and to one of only nine National Resource Centers for Southeast Asian Studies.
 The Asia Collection in Hamilton Library on the Mānoa Campus is recognized as one of the nation’s best, and the Hawaiʻinuiākea School of Hawaiian Knowledge is the only one of its kind.